Protonull/CodeWishlists/README.md

 });
 ```

-## Extracting Primitives from Arrays
+## Extracting Primitives from Byte Arrays
 You have a `byte[]` and want to extract an `int` at a particular offset (or set an `int` at a particular offset), this should be simple, right?
-Unfortunately, Java provides no [non-[internal](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/jdk/internal/util/ByteArray.java)] static APIs to achieve this.
-Instead, you must wrap the array in a `ByteBuffer` and use its instances methods... for some reason.
-This to me is an example of OOP brainrot.
+Unfortunately not, as while there's a [internal static API](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/jdk/internal/util/ByteArray.java) for this, there's no public static API, so end users are required to use wrapper classes like `ByteBuffer` and call instance methods.
+This is wasteful.
 You already have the array and the offset of the integer, why does an object and all its internal-context objects need to be allocated for this one task?
 Genuinely, why?

 ## Yielding Values from Blocks
 Java has [relevant to this discussion] static blocks, initialisation blocks, and anonymous blocks, but you are unable to yield values from these blocks.
 That said, Java *does* let you do something somewhat equivalent, such as: